bitragem/cryptocurrency-exchanges-fees/README.md

 name: full name found in CoinMarketCap or CoinGecko.

-withdrawfee: own currency fee charged when making transfers to other portfolios.
+withdrawalfee: own currency fee charged when making transfers to other portfolios.